Your team needs different training as they ascend in your business.

 - Provide external leadership training (like mentorship) to your leaders.

 Finally, the top level of your business pyramid is the Visionary role.
-Here’s how we break down the work on the Two-Brain Roadmap:
+Here’s how we break down the work on the Two-Brain Growth ToolKit:

 You have to have a very clear vision of what you’re trying to build.
 And you must teach it, over and over, to everyone around you until they can repeat it verbatim.
 It must be clear.
 You’ll get tired of hearing it before they will.
 But it’s absolutely critical to do this hard work.
 If you don’t, everyone on your team will be playing a different sport with different rules on different fields of play.